Journey through Italy: Milan to the Amalfi Coast

 Included meal: Breakfast

-- Stroll through the winding alleys of the village of Capri, lush with Mediterranean flora—palm trees, umbrella pines, and bright pink-and-purple bougainvillea.
+- Stroll through the winding alleys of the village of Capri, lush with Mediterranean flora—palm trees, umbrella pines, and bougainvillea.

-- Take a funicular ride to Capri’s upper town and watch the island’s vistas unfurl below you.
+- Ride a funicular to Anacapri, the island’s upper town, and watch as a seafront panorama unfurls below you.

 - Explore the Gardens of Augustus—a botanical garden with an intimate setting, intoxicating blooms, and a dreamy view of the water.